Helping those helping Ukrainian defenders

 I was not only born but also grew up in Ukraine, and in 2022, russia launched a full-scale invasion of my home.
 While I have been fortunate that I am safe and unaffected outside of the Ukrainian borders, that cannot be said about my family and millions of Ukrainians that are back in my home country, who are living through the horrors of missile and drone air raids (they even made an interactive map: https://alerts.in.ua/en), as well as power cuts and outages.

-In less than 5 weeks I will be running the Berlin Half Marathon, followed by the Bristol 10k in May to raise money to help volunteers that are providing aid to those working tirelessly to protect my country.
+Having run the Berlin Half Marathon on Sunday 6th April, the time when I will be running around the streets of Bristol during the Bristol 10k on May 11th is now slowly approaching.
+I am taking part in both of these races to raise money to help volunteers that are providing aid to those working tirelessly to protect my country.
 As someone once said, ‘it’s better to donate small amounts of money to many causes, as even the smallest of amounts can make a difference’, therefore all funds raised will be split equally between five charitable and volunteer organisations in Ukraine that support our heroes on the frontlines.
 They are not only protecting their own families, but millions of others too, including my own.

 While there are many well-known Ukrainian charitable organisation, I have chosen those that might need the support a little more.
 They are all close to my heart and I unequivocally believe in their work and everything they do, and I hope you will to: